alphagov/verify-eidas-trust-anchor/README.md

 ### Import

-Generates a country's trust anchor by supplying its certificate and the location of its metadata.
+Generates a country's trust anchor by supplying the location of its metadata and its certificate or multiple certificates if the country has a certificate chain.

-    ... import path/to/country.crt "https://metadata.example.com/example-country.xml"
+    ... import "https://metadata.example.com/example-country.xml" path/to/signing.crt [path/to/signing_ca.crt [...]]

 ### Sign with file